 Spend 10 months immersed in a vibrant blend of diverse culture and catalytic ministry environments.
 It is our vision to bridge the gap between classroom knowledge and real world application on the journey of vocational ministry.

 The Crossing Residency is dual in focus and one in purpose.
 We want to immerse residents in a fast-paced, ever-growing ministry context.
 We will come alongside to invest in them by providing an understanding of how to engage culture and the core competencies needed in ministry.
 Our purpose is to equip the next generation of church leaders with the skill set and clarity to advance the Gospel through the local church.

 Culture and Competency Conversations

-Each week we will gather our Residents together for a focused time of learning.
+Twice a month we will gather our Residents together for a focused time of learning.
 These conversations will range from soul care to leadership competencies.
 Our Residents aren’t here to simply do tasks.
-Instead, our goal is to give them hands on experience and a mental framework to shape the ministries they will one day lead.
+Instead, our goal is to give them hands-on experience and a mental framework to shape the ministries they will one day lead.
 We want to expose Residents to a variety of topics, church leaders, business leaders, missionaries, and non-profits.

 These will include, but are not limited to: